 Gramercy Commerce & Culture

 Of all the notable names to hold the key to Gramercy Park, Edwin Booth — often regarded as the finest stage actor to portray Hamlet — perhaps looms largest.
 After all, there’s a statue of him in there.
 Booth also founded The Players out of his 16 Gramercy Park mansion, creating a social club and pseudo-museum of American and British theater that persists today.
 Lexington Avenue and Irving Place exist because of Gramercy Park but will never meet because of it — despite multiple failed plans to link them, including via cable car.
-Instead, the twin thoroughfares, along with help from Third and Park avenues, boost the area’s appeal with a host of fantastic eateries.
+Instead, the twin thoroughfares (with help from Third and Park avenues) boost the area’s appeal with a host of fantastic eateries.
 Sample cuisines from the Americas, Europe, and Asia without even changing zip codes.
 Anything Gramercy lacks can only be attributed to its relatively small size.
-Luckily, anything missing is easily found nearby in Union Square, Flatiron, and the East Village.
+Luckily, anything missing is easily found nearby in Union Square, the Flatiron District, and the East Village.